BiniyamSishah/PhDProgress/Daily/04_06_20/README.md

 questions:

-1) Check how many credits IOF & AOF are and correct your course folder?
+1) Check how many credits IOF & AOF are and correct your course folder?  sent Mattia an a text on whats up
 2) Start working on the exams of the finished courses?
+   Fix appointment with A) Prof. A.Buttaro on Monday 08/06/20 .
+                        B) Prof. Daniele D' Agostino on Monday 08/06/20 .
+                        C) Prof. Joel Guerero on Monday 08/06/20 .
+                        D) Submit all homeworks' and Project title for T&CFDM course.
+                             - Tomorrow submit the project title.
+Up to Monday, submit all Homeworks.
-3) write your PhD or paper.
+3) Start writting your PhD and paper.
+You can ask only when you write Ok!
 4) Slowlly start working on the collabrative researches.
 5) Help Professor write the " espression of interests with "Amazon web services".
 6) End your relationship with Kidist.